About Rare Dirndl

 Rare Dirndl was founded in 2010 and has been growing ever since.
 Owner and designer, Erika Neumayer started the clothing line in her parent's dining room and living room when searching for a fashion forward dirndl in America seemed impossible.
 She knew there was a demand for this type of product because many people had expressed their frustration to her as well.
 Her first collection, Rainforest, pushed the boundaries by using unconventional dirndl fabrics, textures & silhouettes and included the best-selling dirndl (the only one of its kind) The Leopard Dirndl.

-In 2011, she added menswear to her collection and sweaters in 2012.
 In 2013, Erika moved the business to the Rare Dirndl Design Studio in the Lincoln Square neighborhood of Chicago, (after her parents subtly pointed out that she had taken over the dining room, living room, sister's bedroom, basement, backyard shed, and occasionally the kitchen… haha oopsie!).
 And in 2014, she added custom Bridal designs and jewelry by Chicago jewelry designer, Kristen Hunger to the line.